for all the faithful

 VII.
 The Fundamental Contradiction

 Six months after issuing the most comprehensive papal condemnation of liturgical experimentation in the history of the Church, Pius XII appointed Annibale Bugnini as Secretary of the newly formed Pontifical Commission for Liturgical Reform (May 28, 1948).
-Bugnini was a thirty-six-year-old Vincentian priest with academic credentials, editorial connections through the journal Ephemerides Liturgicae, and progressive liturgical sympathies.
+Bugnini was a thirty-five-year-old Vincentian priest, born 14 June 1912 and so a fortnight short of thirty-six, with academic credentials, editorial connections through the journal Ephemerides Liturgicae, and progressive liturgical sympathies.
 He was precisely the type of “enthusiast, over-eager in search for novelty” that Mediator Dei had warned against.

 Primary Source